Clean, Old-Fashioned Hate: Traditions

 Another long-standing tradition at Georgia Tech, which began in 1915, requires freshmen to wear a RAT cap, which stands for "Recruit at Tech", around campus, and most notably to football games.
-The caps are decorated with the football team's scores, the freshman's name, hometown, major, and expected graduation date, and "To HELL With georgia" emblazoned on the back of the cap.
-Tradition states that freshmen are required to wear the RAT cap at least until the homecoming game, where they can take it off after the game for a Georgia Tech win, or keep it on the remainder of the freshman year if they lose.
-Anti-hazing laws have loosened the strictness and overall participation by most freshmen at Georgia Tech, except in the volunteer marching band.
+The caps are decorated with the football team's scores, the freshman's name, hometown, major, and expected graduation date, and "To HELL With georgia" emblazoned on the back of the cap, with "HELL" written as large as possible and "georgia" in all lowercase.
+Anti-hazing laws have loosened the strictness and overall participation by most students at Georgia Tech (except in the volunteer marching band), though freshman still receive and decorate their RAT caps at convocation.

 The school newspapers of the two institutions often mock their rival institution.
-The Red and Black, Georgia's daily newspaper, usually has a few jokes and articles mocking Georgia Tech the week before the football game.The Technique, Georgia Tech's weekly newspaper, prints a larger, special edition mocking The Red and Black, and commonly refers to its rival as "The university (sic) of Georgia."
+The Red and Black, Georgia's daily newspaper, usually has a few jokes and articles mocking Georgia Tech the week before the football game.
+The Technique, Georgia Tech's weekly newspaper, prints a larger, special edition mocking The Red and Black.
 The special edition features several articles of parody and humor based on fictitious happenings at the University of Georgia, and is known as "To Hell With Georgia", after the school's popular cheer.
 On years where the schools play their match at UGA's Sanford Stadium, Technique staff distribute the issue across UGA's campus.

 UGA students traditionally ring the school's Chapel Bell until midnight following any home football win.
 However, when UGA beats Tech, the bell rings all night long.
 Tech has a similar tradition with its whistle.
 UGA's Chapel Bell and Georgia Tech's Ramblin' Wreck have been rumored to have been stolen numerous times by their respective rival before, after, or even during major sporting events between the two schools.
 The bulldog statue in front of UGA's Memorial Hall was once stolen by Tech students.
 The culprits put the UGA and Tech police on a scavenger hunt to find the missing statue.
 Many fans of the respective institutions refuse to even partake in clothing, food, or other materials of their rival's school colors.
 Examples include Georgia fans refusing to eat mustard or Georgia Tech fans refusing to use red pens.